 Course Materials

 You will not need to purchase any texts for this course.
-All required readings will be posted in Canvas via Persuall.
+All required readings and videos will be posted in Canvas and/or handed out in class.

 Technology

-Students will need access to a computer, the internet, and some application for preparing documents (e.g., Microsoft Office, Markdown, LaTeX, etc.)
+Students will need access to a computer, the internet, and some application for preparing documents (e.g., Microsoft Office, Markdown, LaTeX, etc.).
+Depending on their TA assignment, they may need additional software that will be provided by their cooperating instructor.

 Return to top